-Behavioural Biometrics is the discipline of study related to the measure of uniquely identifying and measurable patterns in human activities.
+Behavioral Biometrics is the discipline of study related to the measure of uniquely identifying and measurable patterns in human activities.
 The term diverges by physical biometrics, which involves innate human characteristics (for example, fingerprints, face, or iris).

 The main challenge when it comes to Identity Proofing is to increase user security without degrading their UX.
-Behavioural biometrics provides a powerful way to prevent identity-related frauds and malware-based or bot attacks.
+Behavioral biometrics provides a powerful way to prevent identity-related frauds and malware-based or bot attacks.
 At the same time, it gives an effective way to keep the security level high without introducing UX friction or without requiring the adoption of dedicated hardware.

 Authentication for us is much more of a password or second factor of authentication.
 In the XTN Cognitive Security Platform®, Digital Identity validation relies on different layers: Behavioral Biometrics features, Endpoint Trust, and Cryptographic Quantities.
 These layers let us modulate the authentication factors considering the endpoint trust or risk and including continuous behavioral analysis to recognize anomalies.
 Our goal is to provide the smoothest user experience possible while keeping the highest security level.
 To do that, we consider the endpoint, and in particular, mobile devices, as the central actor in Identity Proofing.